-Summary and Diagnostics Display - The Trinity Tft controller and Touch-screen display provides detailed operational and diagnostic information for aid in troubleshooting.
-When power is applied to the appliance the initial page displayed is the Summary page.
-Information presented on the Summary page includes Demand source, Burner state, status of sensors and pumps, and so forth.
+Display Diagnostics - The CHS controller and user interface provide detailed operational and diagnostic information for aid in troubleshooting.
+When power is applied to the boiler the initial screen displayed is the Home page.
+Information presented on the Home page includes Demand, State, status of sensors, and so forth.
 Any current Alert or Lockout condition is also displayed.
-Accessible from the Summary page are the Configuration, Diagnostics, Details and History pages.
-Refer to Appendix A - Controller and Touchscreen Display Instructions for more information.
+Refer to Appendix A - Controller and Display Instructions for more information.

-Lockout and Alert History - The controller maintains a record of the fifteen (15) most recent events for both Lockouts and Alerts.
-To display the logs, touch the History button on the Summary page (refer to Appendix A - Controller and Touchscreen Display Instructions).
+Lockout and Alert History - The controller maintains a record of the fifteen (15) most recent events for both Lockouts and Alerts (refer to Appendix A - Controller and Display Instructions).
 In any situation where a malfunction is suspected, always check the Alerts and Lockouts history.
 Entries recorded in the history provide useful information for determining the cause of the malfunction.